bavc/qctools/Docs/playback_filters.md

 # Playback Filter Descriptions

 The QCTools preview window is intended as an analytical playback environment that allows the user to review video through multiple filters simultaneously.
-Often inconsistencies within the graph layout may be better understood by examaning those frames in the playback window.
+Often inconsistencies within the graph layout may be better understood by examining those frames in the playback window.
 The playback window includes two viewing windows which may be set to different combinations of filters.
 This allows a user to playback a video by multiple forms of analysis simultaneously just as viewing a waveform and a vectorscope side-by-side or seeing the video with highlighted pixels that are outside of broadcast range while seeing the waveform display.

 ## Help